Noticing the cliff edge when it is behind you

 All good advice but problematic, however not impossible.
-Night classes are pointless, I have over six years of higher education and have nothing social to show for it.
-I am very interested in volunteering, it would get me out of the house, get me back to helping people which I enjoy and maybe help me be more social.
-I watch my granddaughter quite a bit and would have to work around that but it is not impossible.
-I put in initial applications in a few places, did not hear back but didn’t follow up because of a serious family emergency that has kept me out of town for long stretches but things are more back to normal so it is something that I could look into now.
+Night classes are pointless.
+I have over six years of higher education and have nothing social to show for it.
+I am very interested in volunteering.
+It would get me out of the house and get me back into helping people, which I enjoy, and maybe help me be more social.
+I watch my granddaughter quite a bit and would have to work around that, but it is not impossible.
+I put in initial applications in a few places.
+I did not hear back but didn’t follow up because of a serious family emergency that has kept me out of town for long stretches.
+Things are now closer to normal, so it is something that I could look into now.

 I am not sure how feasible a job in my field is given my long absence.
 I do try to keep up on things and am looking at starting a new programming project.
-Other jobs seem even more out of reach since I have to explain the long absence and try to avoid being labeled overqualified.
-Which is a problem, a few years ago I tried getting some simple part-time jobs and was rejected on the basis of too much education so I omitted that and ran into the problem of explaining the long unemployment gap. sigh
+Other jobs seem even more out of reach since I have to explain the long absence and avoid being labeled overqualified.
+This is a problem.
+A few years ago, I tried getting some simple part-time jobs and was rejected based on too much education.
+So, I omitted that and ran into the problem of explaining the long unemployment gap. sigh

-My youngest daughter is a social butterfly and seems to know everyone and their mom(and dad) so I thought maybe she could introduce me to people fairly close to my age.
+My youngest daughter is a social butterfly and seems to know everyone and their mom(and dad), so I thought maybe she could introduce me to people close to my age.
 She flat-out refused to help, although she was surprised I was even looking.
 She said it was something I need to do on my own.
-She is probably right but she definitely doesn’t understand that starting from zero friends makes it a challenge.
+She is probably right, but she definitely doesn’t understand that starting from zero friends makes it a challenge.
 My daughters have very little memory of me being with their mom and even less of me dating.

 I had pretty much given up on finding friends and was frustrated that I still couldn’t kill the loneliness when a serious family emergency hit.

-It did make me sad, being on dating sites made me wish I were datable but virtual friendships can be fun and are certainly better than nothing.
-The site had people from all over the world and people in my area don’t seem to be interested in me at any level.
+It did make me sad.
+Being on dating sites made me wish I were datable, but virtual friendships can be fun and are certainly better than nothing.
+The website had people from all over the world.
+People in my area don’t seem to be interested in me at any level.
 Plus, I am interested in learning about different cultures and languages.
 What, if anything, could go wrong?

 To be continued…